suhasks123/IceDB/README.md

 The build is handled by autotools.

 ## Dependencies:

+All of these applications and libraries need to be installed before building IceDB.
 - autoconf (>= 2.69)
 - automake (>= 1.15)
 - Libtool (>= 2.4.6)